hicksjduk/listeners/README.md

 ## Listeners and selectors

-Each listener that is registered with a `Listeners` object, is associated with a selector, which determines, for any given event, whether the listener is interested in the event.
+Each listener that is registered with a `Listeners` object is associated with a selector, which determines, for any given event, whether the listener is interested in the event.
 The default selector, which is used if no selector or a null selector is specified, selects all events.

 ## Registering and unregistering listeners

-A listener is registered with a `Listeners` object by calling its `addOrUpdateListener` instance method.
+A listener is registered by calling the `addOrUpdateListener` instance method.
 The first parameter to this method is the listener, which may optionally be followed by a selector.
 If the listener is not already registered, it is registered; otherwise it remains registered.
 In either case, its associated selector is set to the specified or defaulted selector.